 Rick Mazur, Forum’s President & CEO commented, “Drilling by Rio Tinto intersected thick zones of flat lying, stratabound chalcocite and native copper mineralization with good continuity and near-surface grades.
 Deeper drilling has demonstrated that multiple horizons of copper mineralization are present.
 We are gaining confidence that Janice Lake is a strongly mineralized system, as new data generated by this program helps us to understand the full potential of this 52km long sedimentary copper basin.”

-Janice Lake claims map, showing drill area in 2019.
-Most of project remains untouched.
+Janice Lake claims map, showing drill targets for 2021.
+Most of project remains untouched by drilling.

 Longitudinal Section of drilling in the Janice Zone